© 2022 GOECO | All rights reserved

-We participate in Mangrove cleans along with working to monitor and assess tourist behavior and impact on the environment in these areas.
-This involves traveling through the mangroves by boat, canoe or foot to monitor fish and wildlife, while also cleaning up rubbish.
 You will receive educational presentations to accompany your various conservation activities.
-During the dry season, November to April, we conduct coral monitoring surveys, to assess the damage of nearby coral reefs, and help to support local conservation efforts.
+During the dry season, November to April, volunteer work includes coral monitoring surveys to assess the damage of nearby coral reefs and help to support local conservation efforts.
 Snorkelling will take place once a week.

 Please take note of this project’s minimum requirements: